Scalable websites illustration

 Turn to Cloud Computing

 You can benefit from cloud-based services that offer options to improve the web app’s scalability for a reasonable price.
-Platform-as-a-Service (PaaS) providers like AWS, IBM Cloud, Heroku, Microsoft Azure, etc., offer various services related to modernizing and stabilizing the infrastructure.
-They include networking, integrations, databases, secure storage, servers, etc.
+Cloud providers offer networking, integrations, databases, secure storage, servers, etc. In 2024, AWS dominated the market with 30%, followed by Azure at 21%, and Google Cloud at 12%, totaling 63% of the market spending.

 Take Advantage of Microservices Architecture

 • Use microservices architecture.
-Instead of building a monolithic structure that involves a single code hosting platform, you can apply microservices.
 It means that your web application’s architecture will consist of multiple independent modules, making them easier to build, deploy, and scale.
-According to the DZone report, 64% of the surveyed companies adopted microservices architecture to improve their apps’ scalability.
+According to Scholar Hat, about 73% of organizations currently use microservices architecture, while 23% of companies plan to do so.

 Choose the Right Database Solution